criipto/docs-old/getting-started/token-contents.md

 ---
-title: Criipto Verify Json Web Tokens
+title: Criipto Verify JSON Web Tokens
 description: Examples of JWT payloads for select e-ID's
 layout: article
 ---

+# JWT contents for each e-ID type

+Below you will find the the structure and example content for the JSON Web Tokens, the ID tokens, returned when signing in with each of the supported e-ID types.

-The examples below contain only fields that are user-specific.
-The actual tokens issued by Criipto Verify also contain some other fields as well, which are mostly relevant for validation and session maintenance purposes.
+The examples below illustrate only the fields that are user-specific.
+The actual JWTs issued contain other more technical, OIDC conformant, fields as well, which are mostly relevant for validation and session maintenance purposes.

-# Sweden
+## Sweden
-## BankID
+### BankID
 ```json
 {
   "identityscheme": "sebankid",